OpenCTI-Platform/connectors/malpedia/Readme.md

 ## Notes

 The API authentication key.
-Can be retreived with a valid account from: https://malpedia.caad.fkie.fraunhofer.de/settings
+Can be retrieved with a valid account from: https://malpedia.caad.fkie.fraunhofer.de/settings

 If you leave this variable undefined or as empty string (`""`) only public,